RishabhRD/lspactions/readme.md

 selection menu.

-transform function accepts a function that takes result returned from lsp-server (extended result if you are using nvim 0.6) as argument, and return a new result by making some transformation on it.
+transform function accepts a function that takes result returned from lsp-server as argument, and return a new result by making some transformation on it.
 The transformation can be anything like sorting, etc.